 With Nischit and Shreya from Firecamp

-In the morning, I had Shreya & Nischit from Firecamp who came to drop me to the airport and they talked about their product to me…it was in the API space and something better than what Postman is building.
-I didn’t understand much, but with their passion and energy, I know they are onto something big.
+In the morning, I had Shreya & Nischit from Firecamp who came to drop me at the airport and they talked about their product to me.
+It was in the API space and something better than what Postman is building.
+I didn’t understand much, but with their passion and energy, I knew they were onto something big.

 That was almost the end of the trip, had amazing fun, got to learn a lot about what startups are up to, and also loved their sheer passion for building something.
 Just reassures us that we are on our way to building some awesome global products from India and young India is all about entrepreneurship.
 Here are some learnings and insights from my trip.

-If you are someone, who enjoyed reading the above and want to contribute towards the emerging eco-system like Surat, Indore, or Bhopal, do ping me.
-If you want to be connected with one of the entrepreneurs, please do ping me and I shall connect.
+If you are someone, who enjoyed reading the above and wants to contribute towards the emerging eco-system like Surat, Indore, or Bhopal, do ping me.
+If you want to be connected with one of the entrepreneurs, please ping me and I shall connect.

 If you are a VC, you can always make a trip to one of these cities and help do a workshop on VC101…..there is a lot to be shared with the audience.